-(4 credits) This course is designed to prepare students for ENG 101 and other college writing experiences.
+This course is designed to prepare students for ENG 101 and other college writing experiences.
 Areas of instruction include punctuation, grammar and sentence structure, as well as paragraph and essay writing.
 Group and individual instruction are provided.
-Students are placed in this course as a result of their writing diagnostic assessment score or they can enroll on their own.
-Hours: 39 lecture and 26 laboratory.
-Prerequisite: An acceptable writing diagnostic assessment score.
-Laboratory fee: \$15.
+Students are placed in this course as a result of their writing placement test score or they can enroll on their own.
+Hours: 52 lecture.
+Prerequisite: An acceptable writing placement test score.
 Usually offered in the fall, spring and summer.